 “Ms. Freeman creates a kind of Russian nesting doll of satire.
 One that takes in, beyond masculinity, the empty cutesiness of a nascently post-literate culture, the simulated coziness of runaway consumerism and the fun-house democracy of language itself.
-Here objects of incommensurate scale and importance are reduced to an artificial formal equality”. – Roberta Smith, The New York Times, May 2018
+Here objects of incommensurate scale and importance are reduced to an artificial formal equality”. – Will Heinrich, The New York Times, 2017

-Freeman makes large-scale replicas in loosely-stuffed pleather of banal everyday objects that have been robbed of their branding but remain instantly recognisable commodities: the cracked iphone, a jar of vaseline, a highlighter pen, a light bulb, among others, call to mind the iconography of Claes Oldenburg, but in her hands, such objects are ironically deflated and transformed into sagging objects that sink into themselves, weary of form.
+Freeman makes large-scale replicas in loosely-stuffed pleather of banal, everyday objects that have been robbed of their branding but remain instantly recognisable commodities: the cracked iPhone, a jar of vaseline, a highlighter pen, a light bulb, among others.
+In her hands, such objects are ironically deflated and transformed into sagging objects that sink into themselves, weary of form.

 Al Freeman (b.
 1981, Toronto, Canada) lives and works in New York.
 She received her B.F.A. from Concordia University in 2005, and her M.F.A. from the Yale University School of Art in 2010.

-Her work has been the subject of numerous solo presentations, including recent exhibitions at Carl Kostyál, Stockholm; Bortolami, New York; and 56 HENRY, New York.
+Her work has been the subject of numerous solo presentations, including recent exhibitions at Carl Kostyál London, Grice Bench, Los Angeles; Carl Kostyál, Stockholm; 56 HENRY, New York; Sorry We’re Closed, Brussels and Bortolami, New York.

-She has been featured in various group exhibitions at Carl Kostyál Gallery, Nicelle Beauchene Gallery, New York; Chateau du Feÿ, Bourgogne; CUE Foundation, New York; Almine Rech, New York; Marlborough Contemporary, New York; Reyes Projects, Detroit; Galeria Alegria, Madrid; and Stems, Brussels.
+She has been featured in various group exhibitions at Harper’s Book, New York; 56 HENRY, New York; Carl Kostyál, London; Nicelle Beauchene Gallery, New York; Chateau du Feÿ, Bourgogne; CUE Foundation, New York; Almine Rech, New York; Marlborough Contemporary, New York; Reyes Projects, Detroit; Galeria Alegria, Madrid; and Stems, Brussels.
 In 2017, Freeman published Comparisons with Flat Fix, Brooklyn.